hallmarkdb/Aging_hallmark_ARD_repository/README.md

-### Code_Thesis_HCF/Aging_Hallmark_ARD_repository
+### Aging_Hallmark_ARD_repository

-Analysis in Chapters 3 and 4
-- The custom code used for the analysis described in Chapters 3 and 4 of the thesis are in this folder: “Aging_hallmark_ARD_repository”.
+- The custom code used for the analysis described in "Biological mechanisms of aging predict age-related disease co-occurrence in patients" by Fraser HC et al. (2022) are provided here.
 - The input datasets are available from the relevant subfolders.
 - The labelled sentences from manual curation are in the subfolder, “benchmark_sentences”.
 - The multimorbidity networks for the "Aging_hallmark_ARD_repository/multimorbidity networks" folder are available on request from Dr. Val Kuan (v.kuan@ucl.ac.uk).